Baltimore Museum Of Industry256 Votes Currently Closed

 This museum was set up in the year 1977 as a part of the Mayor’s project to conserve the industrial history of the region.
 This museum has many adult activities and children’s sections.
 This includes dressing up as workmen and working in factories.
 There is a paint factory, a food factory, a cloth factory and many more.
 It is altogether a different experience to enjoy!

-Baltimore Museum Of Industry Information
+Baltimore Museum Of Industry Travel Tips

 - Photography is not allowed in here.